LearningProcesss/LearningDDD/DDD_Take1/Domain/README.md

 There are three major validation "type": **Validating Attributes/Properties**, **Validating Whole Object**, **Validating Composition of objects**.

 One of the main aspect is that an ***Entity*** must always have consistent state (always valid) but "always contextually valid" also.
-"always valid" can be achieved with **self-encapsulation** validation.
+"always valid" can be achieved with **self-encapsulation** validation and tryExecute pattern.
 "always contextually valid" when your validation have to be aligned with business requirements.

 **Invariants** are generally business rules/enforcements/requirements that you impose to maintain the integrity of an object at any given time.

-You can think about validation as the process of approving a given object state, while invariant enforcement happens before that state has even been reached.
+You can think about **validation** as the process of approving a given object state,
+while **invariant** enforcement happens before that state has even been reached.

 ***Validating Attributes/Properties***